LacyS6198/Module1_Project/README.md

 ### Limitation of Dataset
 Below are limitations of the dataset available for analysis.
  - Length of campaign (time between date created and date ended) was not included.
- - Demographics, specifically preferences within the geographical areas that may affect outcomes, was not included.
-For example, whether plays are more popular in Great Britain than the United States.
+ - Demographic information was not included.
+Meaningful demographic information may include average income level within the country given and preferences within the country (ex: preference for plays over musicals).
  - Categorization of play topic was not included.
 For example, drama vs comedy.
  - Columns "staff_pick" and "spotlight" were not defined.
 Without defining what these columns represent, unable to determine whether they should be included within the analysis and/or could contribute to results.
  - Currency values were not standardized.
 Currency rates vary and skew goal amount comparisons.
 For example, $10,000 GBP is not equal to $10,000 USD.